-- an observation period to see the adult learner in action

 - the presentation of a production, for example, a research paper, a logbook, a portfolio

 - a questionnaire

 - a table

 - an interview

-- a role-playing activity

-- a simulation

 In all cases, the teacher must make a judgment at the end of the course.
 This judgment must be supported by the teacher's observations of the adult's actions during the course.